Oregon, Ohio: Police Department

 The Oregon Police Division employs 45 sworn and 13 civilian employees.
-The Department covers an area of approximately 20,000 residents spanning an area of 30 square miles along the Lake Erie shoreline.
+The department covers an area of approximately 20,000 residents spanning an area of 30 sqmi along the Lake Erie shoreline.
 It was established by Ordinance in 1958 and, at the time, was to consist of 12 sworn officers and 7 radio communication operators.
-In its history, the police division has grown to 45 officers supported by an additional 3 non-sworn personnel.
+In its history, the police division has grown to 45 officers supported by an additional three non-sworn personnel.

 As a medium-sized police agency, each officer is assisted in developing a wide range of skills.
 As is the case with all agencies, the road patrol division makes up the largest part of the police force.
-The patrol division is supported by the special services division, which consists of a 4-officer detective bureau, a police records section, and a part-time juvenile diversion program.
+The patrol division is supported by the special services division, which consists of a four-officer detective bureau, a police records section, and a part-time juvenile diversion program.

 In addition, the Oregon Police Division has partnered with the Oregon City Schools Board of Education in recognizing the importance of the youth.
 As a result, six Oregon Officers are assigned to the school system full-time as School Resources Officers (SRO's) and a combination SRO/DARE Officer.
 These Officers are teaching general safety topics along with drug and violence prevention and are accessible to our younger residents.
 Oregon Officers participate in many other part-time positions and specialty positions in and around the City of Oregon.
 These would include the U.S. Marshal Service's Violent Fugitive Task Force, Special Response Team, Crash Investigative Unit, Unmanned Aircraft System Unit (Drone), Crisis Negotiation Team, Honor Guard, Bicycle Patrol, Drug Recognition Expert and numerous other on and off duty projects.

 Education

 Oregon Public Schools are part of the Oregon City School District.
 There are three elementary schools, one intermediate school, one junior high school, and one high school in the district.
 Clay High School offers students career and technology education which leads students into a better career paths and immediate employment after high school.

 Founded in 1960, Cardinal Stritch Catholic High School and Academy, a member of the Roman Catholic Diocese of Toledo, also resides within the city limits.
 The school's namesake, Cardinal Samuel Stritch, was Toledo's second Bishop, serving from 1921 to 1930.

-Oregon has a public library located on Dustin Road, a branch of the Toledo-Lucas County Public Library.
+Oregon's public library is located on Dustin Road, a branch of the Toledo-Lucas County Public Library.